Skip to main content

 Image

 For example, if you book an outside guarantee, you might get onboard and discover you’ve been assigned a balcony cabin.
 Or, you might find yourself in the smallest, noisiest outside cabin on the ship.
+Still, you booked a room that guaranteed you an outside view, so the cruise line held up their end of the bargin.

 “If you are picky about your cabin location, this may not be the best option,” says Mahnken.
 Only gamble on an upgrade with a guarantee cabin if you’re fine sailing in any room in the category you originally booked.